 2. Mobile-ready with Responsive Website Design: The bulk of internet traffic is on smartphones.
 You website needs to available across platforms.

 3. Tracking Enabled: No business should be without Analytics.
-Here’s where you measure your traffic, goals, and conversions.
+Here’s where you measure your lead generation, goals, and conversions.
 This provides the crucial data analysis & reports you’ll need to gauge how your site is performing.

 4. SEO: Optimizing your website design for SEO is an absolute must-have for better search engine rankings.

-5. CMS: This is a back-end Content Management System allows the site owner to post and edit their content without having to be a code jockey.
+5. Content Management Systems: This is back-end CMS allows the site owner to post and edit their content without having to be a code jockey.

 6. Conversion Optimized: This allows you to create landing pages into you design.
 This helps you get important client info for closing the deal.